SinghSaurabh2003/Document-Type-Classifier/README.md

 Future improvements include:

-- Support for all 16 RVL-CDIP document categories.
+- Support for all 16 RVL-CDIP document categories(Current pipeline support training of any number of classes just dataset and "NUM_CLASSES" needs to be changed).
 - Adoption of stronger vision backbones such as EfficientNet, ConvNeXt, or Vision Transformers (ViT).
 - Integration of OCR for combining visual and textual information.
 - Multi-page document classification.